okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ## GraphQL Schemas

 Using this middleware (using the "use" Express instance method), we passed in an options object.
-We need to also pass a scehma along with these options.
+We need to also pass a schema along with these options.

+We can do all this inside of a schema file.